apache/druid/docs/tutorials/tutorial-query.md

    ![Query view](../assets/tutorial-query-01.png "Query view")

-   You can write queries directly in the edit pane, but we'll generate a starter query using query builder controls.
+   You can always write queries directly in the edit pane, but the Query view also provides facilities to help you construct SQL queries, which we will use to generate a starter query.

 3. Expand the wikipedia datasource tree in the left pane.
 We'll create a query for the page dimension.